 - Where the caution or conviction is relevant to the position as a private tutor

 - The seriousness of any offence or other matter revealed

 - The length of time since the offence or other matter occurred

 - Whether there has been a repeating pattern of offending or other relevant behaviours

-The following convictions will always result in a tutor application being rejected:
+The following cautions or convictions will always result in a tutor application being rejected: